doongwong2/studious-succotash/README.md

 2864 - Maximum Odd Binary Number
 977 - Squares of a Sorted Array
 19 - Remove Nth Node From End of List
 948 - Bag of Tokens
+1750 - Minimum Length of String After Deleting Similar Ends